ballerina-platform/module-ballerinax-aws.s3/amazons3/API_Design.md

 # + contentType - A standard MIME type describing the format of the contents.
 # + expect - When your application uses 100-continue, it does not send the request body until it receives an acknowledgment.The date and time at which the object is no longer able to be cached.
 # + expires -
-public type CreateObjectHeaders record {
+public type ObjectCreationHeaders record {
     string cacheControl?;
     string contentDisposition?;
     string contentEncoding?;